What is a DMARC Failure Report? | EasyDMARC

 Failure Report Tags: How to Activate DMARC Failure Reporting?

-1. ruf: the designation of this optional tag is to indicate the email address where message-specific failure reports are sent.
+1. ruf: this optional tag is a designation that indicates the email address where message-specific failure reports are sent.
 Most of this data is presented as a plain text URI.
 The usual ruf tag looks like this: “ruf=mailito:[email protected].”

 2. fo: the option tag that indicates the value of each DMARC failure for a domain.
 The tag also defines the type of report you get based on specific verification requirements.